anitamegarry/LMNH-Plant-Health-Monitor/README.md

      - [pytest](https://docs.pytest.org/en/stable/) – A testing framework for Python, used for running unit tests in this project.
      - [pymssql](https://pymssql.readthedocs.io/en/latest/) - A Python library for connecting to Microsoft SQL Server, used to interact with the RDS database.

-### Terraform Configuration:
-The `terraform` folder contains all files for terraform infrastructure:
-- `provider.tf` - defines the AWS region.
-- `s3_bucket.tf` - provisioning the AWS S3 bucket for long-term data storage (data older than 24hrs).

-One script for each of the 3 ECRs utilised in this project:
-- `etl_ecr.tf` - contains the image for the `ETL` script which is run every minute
-- `data_backup_ecr.tf` - contains the image for the backup script which moves data to long-term storage every 24hrs.
-- `dashboard_ecr.tf` - contains the image to run the streamlit dashboard for visualisations
-- Each ECR has a lifecycle policy which keeps only the 30 most recently pushed images.